Bahrain Country Summary

 World Bank: Control of Corruption Percentile Rank | 59 |

 Bahrain has made efforts to combat corruption through various legislative measures and strategies, including its Economic Vision 2030 and National Anti-Corruption Strategy, as well as joining international conventions against corruption.
-Despite these initiatives, enforcement of anti-corruption laws remains weak, with reports of officials engaging in corrupt practices without facing consequences.
-While the National Audit Office plays a role in highlighting fiscal irregularities, the overall effectiveness of anti-corruption measures is hindered by a lack of accountability and transparency in public procurement processes.
+Despite these initiatives, enforcement remains weak, with reports of high-level corruption and a lack of accountability for officials.
+While petty corruption does not significantly hinder routine business operations, issues in public procurement and the extractive industries continue to pose challenges for investors.

 Economy

 Bahrain's economy is transitioning from a hydrocarbon dependency, with the oil and gas sector now contributing less than 20% to its GDP.
-The government is actively promoting foreign direct investment (FDI) across various sectors, including manufacturing, logistics, and financial services, while state-owned enterprises play a significant role in driving economic growth.
-Despite challenges such as rising inflation and global supply chain issues, Bahrain's diversified economy and proactive investment policies aim to foster long-term stability and growth.
+The government is actively promoting foreign direct investment (FDI) across various sectors, including manufacturing, logistics, and financial services, while state-owned enterprises play a significant role in economic growth.
+In 2023, Bahrain's total FDI stock reached $33.8 billion, reflecting a stable investment climate despite a slight decrease in annual FDI inflows.

 Buy Full Bahrain Report